maxfieldk/TE-Seq/README.md

   ```
   snakemake --profile workflow/profile/default
   ```
-  I highly recommend familiarizing yourself with the basics of snakemake before embarking on a complex analysis with this pipelin.
+  I highly recommend familiarizing yourself with the basics of snakemake before embarking on a complex analysis with this pipeline.
 For help with snakemake, consult its highly usable and detailed docs at https://snakemake.readthedocs.io/en/stable/index.html
   For help with git, consult https://git-scm.com/docs/gittutorial
   If you encounter problems, please create a new issue on the github page.
 ## Attribution